Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	zlib-ng
 		Fixed compilation error on Linux when compiling on a system that does not support AVX.
+		Fixing compilation errors.

 	EASTL
-		Fixed compilation error on Linux with bitvector.
+		Fixed compilation error on Linux/Mac with bitvector.
-		Fixed compilation error on Linux with deque.
+		Fixed compilation error on Linux/Mac with deque.
 		Fixed a compilation warning with an unreferenced variable in Strlcpy.
 		"Fixed" compilation error with GCC in eastl::swap about maybe uninitialized variables.
 "Fix" is to disable the warning for now.